Get 2 months free before 30 April 2025

 As a member of the Commonwealth of National and La Francophonie there are only two ways to access the Mauritian healthcare system cheaply or for free: by becoming a resident or as a French citizen who contributes to the CFE (the French health cover for citizens abroad).
 If the first two options do not apply, then, as an expat, you will need to pay for your healthcare, whether you use public or private health facilities.
 Most expats choose private medical insurance as their primary source of healthcare funding because it is the best way to access the superior facilities offered by the Mauritian private healthcare sector.

-If you are in need of urgent medical assistance, dial 999 or 114 and ask for an ambulance.
-Private and state-owned ambulance services are readily available on these numbers but differ in terms of quality and promptness.
 It is recommended that in an emergency, you go directly to a private hospital if possible.
 If you have private insurance, contact the insurer immediately if you are referred to a private medical facility always make sure you have adequate repatriation cover.
 In rare cases, complex treatments might require medical evacuation to Reunion Island, India or South Africa.

 General Practitioners